Blackfriars Theatre: First theatre

 Blackfriars Theatre was built on the grounds of the former Dominican monastery.
 The monastery was located between the Thames and Ludgate Hill within London proper.
 The black robes worn by members of this order lent the neighbourhood, and theatres, their name.
 In the pre-Reformation Tudor years, the site was used not only for religious but also for political functions, such as the annulment trial of Catherine of Aragon and Henry VIII which, some eight decades later, would be reenacted in the same room by Shakespeare's company.
 After Henry's expropriation of monastic property, the monastery became the property of the crown; control of the property was granted to Sir Thomas Cawarden, Master of the Revels.
 Cawarden used part of the monastery as Revels offices; other parts he sold or leased to the neighbourhood's wealthy residents, including Lord Cobham and John Cheke.
 After Cawarden's death in 1559, the property was sold by Lady Cawarden to Sir William More.
 In 1576, Richard Farrant, then Master of Windsor Chapel leased part of the former buttery from More in order to stage plays.
 As often in the theatrical practice of the time, this commercial enterprise was justified by the convenient fiction of royal necessity; Farrant claimed to need the space for his child choristers to practice plays for the Queen, but he also staged plays for paying audiences.
-The theatre was small, perhaps 46 ft long and 25 ft wide, and admission, compared to public theatres, expensive (apparently four pence); both these factors limited attendance at the theatre to a fairly select group of well-to-do gentry and nobles.
+The theatre was small, perhaps 46 ft long and 25 ft wide, and admission, compared to public theatres, expensive (six pence in the gallery, rising in stages to three shillings for a seat in a box close to the stage); both these factors limited attendance at the theatre to a fairly select group of well-to-do gentry and nobles.